navigation bar

 Reviewer's comments

 The Spring River is more than enough whitewater fun for most paddlers.
-It offers rapids and falls that challenge your skills without being "skullcrushers".
+It offers about 20 rapids and falls in just under 16 miles that challenge your skills without being "skullcrushers".
 The river is very scenic and offers a ride that is both quasi-wild and mild, wet and dry, fast and faster and which leaves time for photographs, so stop ocasionally and take some.
 Just make sure your camera is stored in a safe, padded, dry container to protect it from the bumps and possibly submersion in case you take an unscheduled swim at one of the falls.
 If you are a fisherman who enjoys running whitewater, then the Spring River is right up your alley, with 2-3 pound rainbow and brown trout abundant.
-After mastering the Spring River you are ready to try the Saline or the Cossatot for an even greater thrill ride.
+After mastering the Spring River you are ready to try other more challenging Arkansas rivers for an even greater thrill ride.

 Technical Data